vivid-planet/comet/.changeset/weak-moles-destroy.md

 ---
-"@comet/admin": minor
+"@comet/admin": patch
 ---

-The `disabled` prop for `Field` is now applied to all children
+Fix a bug where the `disabled` prop would not be applied to the children of `Field`